nmcguinness/GD_2021_GCA/README.md

 ### Explain
 - [x] Code additions in Week 6(Halloween)
+- [ ] UIProgressBarController using Events - Main::Update
+- [ ] ContentDictionary - Main::modelDictionary and Main::fontDictionary

 ### Bugs
+- [x] Fix Mouse delta on FPC
+- [x] GameObject Clone texture sharing - fixed by simplifying creation of Renderer, Mesh, and Shader
 - [ ] Fix camera drift on no mouse movement
-- [x] Fix Mouse delta on FPC
-- [ ] GameObject Clone texture sharing
 - [ ] Alpha fade on ui text
+- [ ] Bug on collider not following Transform rotation

 ### Tasks - Week 7
 - [x] Add Clone to components